blogmywiki/mud-pi-babel/README.md

 A simple text-based Multi-User Dungeon (MUD) game, which could be run on a Raspberry Pi or other low-end server.

+his version was modified by Giles Booth to add a new location, rooms, shouting, objects, picking up and dropping objects, inventory, ability to leave a message for other players even after you've left the game by writing on the whiteboard.

 Requirements
 ------------